Anay2801/cse15l-lab-reports/lab5/lab5.md

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**

-I ran the JUnit test case above using the following the bash script:
+I ran the JUnit test case above (which is the failure-inducing input) using the following the bash script:

 ![Image](bash.png)